kbx81/RGBBinaryClock/README.md

 The "brain" is an STM32F072 microcontroller.
 This MCU alone has everything that's necessary to have a functional time clock -- temperature sensor included.
 Still, it might not be quite as accurate as some of us would like.
- For those folks, the PCB has footprints for a Maxim DS3231 "extremely accurate" temperature-compensated crystal (TCXO) I2C real time clock IC as well as an LM75 (or compatible) I2C temperature sensor.
+ For those folks, the PCBs have footprints for a Maxim DS3231 or DS3234 "extremely accurate" temperature-compensated crystal (TCXO) I2C real time clock IC as well as an LM75 (or compatible) I2C temperature sensor.
 Why both?
-The DS3231 is somewhat expensive and it's possible that one might want more accurate temperature sensing abilities but isn't as concerned with the accuracy of the clock.
+The DS3231 and DS3234 are somewhat expensive and it's possible that one might want more accurate temperature sensing abilities but isn't as concerned with the accuracy of the clock.

 Beyond the MCU itself, the board has 25 RGB LEDs on it; 24 of them form the main display and they are connected to TLC5947 constant-current PWM drivers.
-The MCU uses the SPI1 to communicate with these drivers.
+The MCU uses its SPI1 to communicate with these drivers.
 The remaining RGB LED is used as a "status" LED and it is connected (through FET drivers) to GPIO pins on the MCU.
 These pins double as timer output channels, meaning they can also generate a PWM signal, enabling the dimming of the status LED elements, as well.